mathjax/MathJax-docs/api/message.rst

         - **delay** --- the delay before removing the message
     :Returns: ``null``

-.. method:: Remove()

-    This removes the message frame from the window (it will reappear when future messages are set, however).

-    :Returns: ``null``

-.. method:: File(file)

-    This sets the message area to a "Loading *file*" message, where *file* is the name of the file (with ``[MathJax]`` representing the root directory).

-    :Parameters:
-        - **file** --- the name of the file being loaded
-    :Returns: the message id number for the message created

-.. method:: filterText(text,n)

-    This method is called on each message before it is displayed.
-It can be used to modify (e.g., shorten) the various messages before they are displayed.
-The default action is to check if the ``messageStyle`` configuration parameter is ``simple``, and if so, convert loading and processing messages to a simpler form.
-This method can be overridden to perform other sanitization of the message strings.

-    :Parameters:
-        - **text** --- the text of the message to be posted
-        - **n** --- the id number of the message to be posted
-    :Returns: the modified message text

 .. method:: Log()

     Returns a string of all the messages issued so far, separated by newlines.
 This is used in debugging MathJax operations.

     :Returns: string of all messages so far